10 Best restaurants in Asoke, Bangkok

 View this post on Instagram

-But if you’re in the mood to watch a mini show, order the hearty Large Bruschetta with Roast Beef.
-Their professional staff adds a final touch to the dish at your table: watch as slices of Cheddar cheese melt with a flame right before your eyes.
+You can’t go wrong with any of the drinks here, but if you have to choose, try the signature cocktails inspired by tropical fruits like lychee, mango, watermelon, mangosteen, and passion fruit.
+There’s also an excellent selection of premium wines from around the world, beers, and non-alcoholic choices if you’re pacing yourself.

-And for a real sweet treat, be sure to end your meal with the Rum Baba with berries and mascarpone cream.
-You can enjoy all these dishes in Emotion’s photogenic indoor dining room or their comfortable outdoor area.
-Moreover, the staff are always warm and friendly, ready to elevate your dining experience to a whole new level.
+Between the music, the view, the attentive staff, and the steady sound of people having a good time, you’ll see why Spectrum is one of Bangkok’s top rooftops for a reason.

-For reservation, visit their website.
+For reservations, visit their website.
 You can also follow their Facebook and Instagram to stay updated!

 2. Oranuch Thai Dining